darryl-candiff/automating-aws-with-python/README.md

 Webotron currently has the following features:

+- List buckets
-- List buckets- List contects of a bucket
+- List contents of a bucket
+- Create and set up bucket